architect/arcdown/readme.md

 ## Result

-`arc-render-md` returns an object with 4 strings plus any frontmatter:
+`arcdown` returns an object with 4 strings plus any frontmatter:

 - `html` the Markdown document contents as HTML
   - the unmodified result from `markdown-it`